LOTTERY SELECTION PERIOD

 ii.
 Lottery name: Select the appropriate grade and school year.
 Then select SUBMIT.

 iii.
 VERY IMPORTANT INFORMATION: If you select the wrong grade or preference level and do not correct it, your student will be entered into the lottery for the grade level you selected incorrectly.
-If you are subsequently offered a spot in an incorrect lottery your spot will be forfeited, and you must then enter your child on the waitlist for the correct grade that your student should have been placed in.
+If you are subsequently offered a spot in an incorrect lottery, your spot will be forfeited, and you must then enter your child on the waitlist for the correct grade that your student should have been placed in.
 Classical Preparatory School is not responsible for parent/guardian errors in the application process.
-Please double check your applications for accuracy.
+Please double-check your applications for accuracy.
 Proof of residency and/or preference documentation will be required for enrollment of all students.

 e.
 If you have multiple children, please continue to add them using the ADD SIBLING button located on the left-hand side of the screen.
-Please note, only siblings should be linked on Lotterease accounts.
-Do not add any other relatives (grandchildren, cousins, friends, etc.) to your Lotterease account, only Parents/Guardians can represent their child in the lottery process (See FAQ’s below for any questions).
+Please note only siblings should be linked on Lotterease accounts.
+Do not add any other relatives (grandchildren, cousins, friends, etc.) to your Lotterease account; only parents/guardians can represent their child in the lottery process (See FAQ’s below for any questions).

 f.
 You will be sent an automated email directly from the Lotterease system with a confirmation of what you have applied for.
-If you do not receive an automated confirmation email within a few minutes of adding your student to a lottery, please check you SPAM folder and see step #6 below.
+If you do not receive an automated confirmation email within a few minutes of adding your student to a lottery, please check your SPAM folder and see step #6 below.

 4. Once you have created a Lotterease Parent Account you will be able to:

 b.
-Edit your account (update email addresses and/or phone number, etc.) – It is the parent/guardian’s responsibility to keep this information up to date, this is the only way we have to contact you if your child is offered a spot.
+Edit your account (update email addresses and/or phone number, etc.) – It is the parent/guardian’s responsibility to keep this information up to date; this is the only way we have to contact you if your child is offered a spot.

 6. Please enter Classical_Preparatory_School@lotterease.com to your Contacts to ensure that all e-mails from Lotterease are not marked as spam.